Yanchep line: Description

 The Yanchep line was built with narrow gauge track.
 Trains are powered by overhead line equipment supplied with electricity by three substations at Sutherland Street in West Perth, Edgewater, and Nowergup.
 The maximum speed is 110 km/h south of Currambine and 130 km/h north of Currambine.
 The line uses automatic train protection and is signalled to allow for headways as low as three minutes using fixed block signalling.
 As part of the High Capacity Signalling Project, the signalling system will be replaced by a moving block system using communications-based train control (CBTC), allowing for higher frequencies.
-As of 2021, the CBTC system is planned to be implemented on the Joondalup and Mandurah lines by June 2029.

 Route

 The Yanchep line runs from Perth Underground station in the south to Yanchep station in the north, a distance of 54.5 km.
 South of Perth Underground station, the line continues as the Mandurah line, although services in the William Street tunnel between Perth Underground and Elizabeth Quay stations are considered to be part of the Yanchep line and Mandurah line simultaneously.

 North of Perth Underground station, the tunnel curves westward, passing under the Fremantle line tunnel by 1.2 m, before surfacing parallel to the Fremantle line, 0.6 km from Perth Underground station.
 At 0.9 km, the Yanchep line dives down to enter a short tunnel and bend north to pass under Roe Street and enter the freeway's median strip.
 The Yanchep line continues along the Mitchell Freeway for 23 km until it reaches Joondalup.
 There are seven stations along this section: Leederville, Glendalough, Stirling, Warwick, Greenwood, Whitfords, and Edgewater.
 South of Leederville and north of Whitfords stations are turnback sidings for trains to change direction.